 COUNTRY AND UNIVERSITY-SPECIFIC REQUIREMENTS

 Many students will be required to purchase an additional health insurance policy depending on local legislation.
 Some countries have a nationwide insurance policy that all international students are required to purchase.
-In other countries, universities have their own mandatory health insurance policies that all international students are required to purchase.
-The information below will give you an idea of insurance costs in countries that are known to operate compulsory insurance policies (correct on 08/08/2017).
+In other countries, universities have their own mandatory health insurance policies.
+The information below will give you an idea of insurance costs in countries that are known to operate compulsory insurance policies (correct on 15/08/2018).

 EUROPEAN ECONOMIC AREA AND SWITZERLAND

-New NHS rules mean that if you are going to on a study or work placement abroad within the European Economic Area or Switzerland which will last more than six weeks, you must apply for a special Student EHIC.
-If you have a regular EHIC, it will not be valid for your placement abroad.
+If you are going to on a study or work placement abroad within the European Economic Area or Switzerland which will last more than six weeks, you must apply for a special Student EHIC.
+If you have a regular EHIC, it will not be valid for your study period abroad.
 To understand how to apply please read these student EHIC FAQs.

 Students studying in Argentina are required to purchase a health insurance policy from a provider based in Argentina.
 This will need to be organised before you can begin classes at your host university, and your host university can advise on local insurance providers.
 Costs will vary depending on the provider.

-All international students must purchase a university-specific health insurance policy dependant on the host university they attend.
-The costs outlined below are based on the 2017/18 academic year and are subject to change (all figures quoted are in Canadian dollars and based on a full academic year).
+All international students must purchase a university-specific health insurance policy dependent on the host university they attend.
+The costs outlined below are based on the 2018/19 academic year and are subject to change (all figures quoted are in Canadian dollars and based on a full academic year).